mpbsd/arch/README.md

 My Arch Linux Installation
 ==========================

-As stated by the project's website, [Arch Linux][] is a lightweight and flexible Linux distribution that tries to Keep it Simple.
+As stated on the project's website [Arch Linux][] is a lightweight and flexible Linux distribution that tries to Keep it Simple.

 Download the ISO